Stanford Skin Cancer Surgeon: "This Is What I Wish I Could Tell Every Patient Before They End Up in My Chair"

 Half received nicotinamide — a derivative of vitamin B3 — at 500mg twice daily.
 Half received a placebo.

+After 12 months, the nicotinamide group saw a 30% reduction in new non-melanoma skin cancers.
 The study was published in the New England Journal of Medicine.
-It was funded by the Australian government.
-It was not funded by a supplement company.
+Funded by the Australian government.
+Not a supplement company.

 Dermatologists around the world took notice.
 Quietly, across thousands of practices, they started recommending nicotinamide to their highest-risk patients.
 Not as a trend.
 As a clinical intervention backed by Phase 3 data.